-Want to know more about Colombian food?
-Here are 15 traditional dishes that you should try while visiting as well as more information about Colombian cuisine.
+Want to know more about Traditional Colombian food?
+Here are 15 dishes from Colombia that you should try while visiting as well as more information about Colombian cuisine.

 Famously recognized as the national dish of Colombia, Bandeja Paisa literally means “workman’s platter” and it couldn’t be more correct.
 The well-known traditional dish contains fresh avocado, rice, arepa, red beans, crunchy chicharron (pork crackling), succulent ground beef, corn variety known as morcilla, fried plantain, and chorizo.

 Bandeja paisa requires a great deal of preparation and includes selecting the right choice of items in the right proportions.
 The chef ensures that the choice plantains are ripe with very few yellow spots and black in color.
 The serving amount is quite generous and we recommend sharing one dish between two people so you could try other items on the menu as well.

 If you are in the country’s capital, Bogota, be sure to try ajiaco, which is a traditional Colombian soup.
 The sizzling soup contains three kinds of potatoes (criolla, pastusa, and sabanera) that are cooked in a light broth with corn, onions, cilantro, garlic, and green onions.

 Before starting, don’t forget to scrape all the corn and mix the rice into the soup for an authentic experience.
 The dish is a favorite when the weather is warm so be sure to try this during the summer.

 This dish is mostly famous in Tolima region of the country.
 The chief ingredient in the dish is a roasted pig accompanied by green onions, yellow peas and rice.